Diabetes can affect you from your head to your toes. Inadequately managed blood sugar can lead to a range of health issues over time.

 If you smoke, consider cutting back or quitting.
 Smoking

 Most strokes occur when a blood clot blocks a blood vessel in the brain.
 People with diabetes are 1.5 times more likely to have a stroke, according to the American Diabetes Association.

-Other factors that increase your risk of a stroke include high blood pressure, smoking, heart disease, high cholesterol, and being overweight.
+Other factors that may increase your risk of a stroke include:

 Diabetes can cause damage to the tiny blood vessels in your eyes.
-This increases your chances of developing serious eye conditions, such as:
+This increases your chances of developing serious eye conditions like:

-- glaucoma, which is when fluid pressure builds up in your eye
+- glaucoma, when fluid pressure builds up in your eye

 - cataracts, or the clouding of the lens of your eye

 - diabetic retinopathy, when blood vessels in the back of your eye (retina) become damaged

 These conditions can result in vision loss and even blindness over time.